rfxcom/node-rfxcom/README.md

 "blinds1"
 --------
-Emitted when a message arrives from a type 1 blinds remote controller (only a few types are supported)
+Emitted when a message arrives from a compatible type 1 blinds remote controller (only a few subtypes can be received)

 "chime1"
 --------